CYCLES: 2024 Exhibition

 CYCLES is presented in partnership with UVM Davis Center, UVM School of the Arts & the UVM CDCI.

-Currently on view at the Vermont State House Cafeteria Gallery from April 1 – April 29.
+The Vermont State House Cafeteria Gallery, Montpelier from April 1 – April 29

 CYCLES is presented in collaboration with the Vermont State Curator’s Office.